Skip to content

 Mole-Themed Experiments

-Teachers can design chemistry experiments based on the #MoleConcept, like determining the molar mass of common household items or balancing chemical reactions.
+Teachers can design chemistry experiments based on the #MoleConcept, like determining the molar mass of ordinary household items or balancing chemical reactions.
 These experiments can help students grasp the real-world application of the mole concept.

 Mole Day Art and Crafts